gogins/csound-cxx-opcodes/README.md

    kperiod during the lifetime of the instrument.
 -  3 = The `ClangInvokable::init` method is called once at the
-   init pass for the instrument, and the `ClangInvokable::kontrol` method is called once every kperiod during the lifetime of the instrument.
+   init pass for the instrument, and the `ClangInvokable::kontrol` method is then called once every kperiod during the lifetime of the instrument.

 *[m_input_i,...]* - 0 or more Csound variables, of any type, size, shape, or